-Bangladesh has taken various steps to modernize tax system in order to effor.
-Due to subsequent increase in financial constraints globally, economy's domestic resource mobilization continues to intensify.
-As a result, tax revenue ery forthcoming budget appears to be buoyant despite the prevalence of domestic i.e. inefficiencies in tax system, narrower tax base along with numerous and political instability.
-To enhance tax effort to reduce fiscal vulnerability, a enue forecasting procedure is necessary.
-But, in Bangladesh, during the budget the method to target tax revenue is based on the growth rate extended with adjustments for a number of updated assumptions and personal judgments, lead to many forecast errors.
-This exercise attempts to identify an appropriate enultiplicative approaches - ARIMA SARIMA multiplicative approach, Holtonal multiplicative approach and Holt-Winters seasonal additive approach - to enthly tax revenue of Bangladesh and finds that, Holt-Winter seasonal approach is the most appropriate method with minimum forecast error.
+In recent years, Bangladesh has taken various steps to modernize tax system in order to enhance tax effort.
+Due to subsequent increase in financial constraints globally, economy's reliance on domestic resource mobilization continues to intensify.
+As a result, tax revenue target for every forthcoming budget appears to be buoyant albeit the prevalence of domestic constraints, i.e. inefficiencies in tax system, narrower tax base along with numerous exemptions and political instability.
+To enhance tax effort to reduce fiscal vulnerability, a neoteric revenue forecasting procedure is necessary.
+But, in Bangladesh, during the budget preparation, the method to target tax revenue is based on the growth rate extended with discretionary adjustments for a number of updated assumptions and personal judgments, which can lead to huge forecast error.
+This exercise attempts to identify an appropriate model by scrutinizing three approaches - ARIMA SARIMA multiplicative approach, Holt-Winters seasonal multiplicative approach and Holt-Winters seasonal additive approach - to forecast monthly tax revenue of Bangladesh and finds that, Holt-Winter seasonal multiplicative approach is the most appropriate method with minimum forecast error.

-CORDS: Tax revenue forecasting, Box-Jenkins Method, ARIMA, SARIMA.
-Holtmensional multiplicative approach, Holt-Winters seasonal additive approach.
+Keywords: Tax revenue forecasting, Box-Jenkins Method, ARIMA, SARIMA.
+Holt-Winters seasonal multiplicative approach, Holt-Winters seasonal additive approach.